khoben/drawguessr/README.md

 - [aiogram](https://docs.aiogram.dev/en/latest/) - asynchronous framework for Telegram Bot API
 - [PostgreSQL](https://www.postgresql.org/) - relational database

-### DrawGuessr Telegram Web App [source](/http_handlers/webapp/)

 Telegram Web App consists of [a simple HTTP server](/http_handlers/webapp/miniapp.py) that serves static `.html`, `.js` and `.css` files, uses [SSE](https://developer.mozilla.org/en-US/docs/Web/API/Server-sent_events) to listen for game updates, and a [vanilla js client with canvas](/http_handlers/webapp/static/js/script.js) controlled by [Telegram chat/group bot](handlers).

-### Game mechanics

-After adding the bot to the group, you can start the game (using the `/game` command), where the host, through the Telegram Web App, begins to draw the hidden word.
-Group users see the updated image and write words in the group chat.
-As soon as the correct word is written, the game ends.

-If you get tired of playing, the host or group administrator can cancel the game using the `/cancel` command.

 ### Endpoints